-For more information on the 2008 IEEE International Symposium on EMC, including the technical program and schedule, visit www.emc2009.org.
+For more information on the 2009 IEEE International Symposium on EMC, including the technical program and schedule, visit www.emc2009.org.
 For more information on the ANSI ASC C63 workshops, visit www.C63.org.
 Register for the Technical Tour of ETS-Lindgren at www.ets-lindgrenregistration.com/tour.

 ETS-Lindgren is an international manufacturer of components and systems that measure, shield, and control electromagnetic and acoustic energy.
 The company’s products are used for electromagnetic compatibility (EMC), microwave, wireless and Magnetic Resonance Imaging (MRI) testing, electromagnetic field (EMF) measurement, radio frequency (RF) personal safety monitoring, and control of acoustic environments.

 Headquartered in Cedar Park, Texas, ETS-Lindgren has manufacturing facilities in North America, Europe and Asia.
 The company is a wholly owned subsidiary of ESCO Technologies, a leading supplier of engineered products for growing industrial and commercial markets.
 ESCO is a New York Stock Exchange listed company (symbol ESE) with headquarters in St. Louis, Missouri.
 Additional information about ETS-Lindgren is available at www.ets-lindgren.com.
 Additional information about ESCO and its subsidiaries is available at www.escotechnologies.com.